younesszaim/Text-Generation-M2-ECO-STAT-TSE/README.md

 First, we rebuild the prediction model with a batch size of 1 in order to keep the prediction process simpler and we load the wheights that we got after the training.\
 To use our trained model for recipe generation we need to implement a so-called **prediction loop**.
 The following code block generates the text using the loop:\
-• It starts by choosing a start string, initializing the RNN state and setting the number of characters to generate.\
+• Begins by choosing a start string, initializing the RNN state and setting the number of characters to generate..\
-• It gets the prediction distribution of the next character using the start string, and the RNN state.\
+• Gets the prediction distribution of the next character using the start string and the RNN state..\
-• Then, it uses a categorical distribution to calculate the index of the predicted character.
-It uses this predicted character as the next input to the model.\
+• Uses a categorical distribution to calculate the index of the predicted character.
+Use this predicted character as our next input to the model.\
 • The RNN state returned by the model is fed back into the model so that it now has more context, instead of only one character.
 After predicting the next character, the modified RNN states are again fed back into the model, which is how it learns as it gets more context from the previously predicted characters.\

-The **temperature** parameter here defines how fuzzy or how unexpected the generated recipe is going to be.
-Low temperatures results in more predictable text.
-Higher temperatures result in more surprising text.
+The **temperature** parameter defines unexpectency in the generated recipe.
+Generally, low temperatures results in more predictable text while higher temperatures result in more surprising text.

 ![0_glH5Eo3QaA9x1_uF](https://user-images.githubusercontent.com/25570567/103687151-19b35480-4f90-11eb-8a83-0805006cc962.png)